Early Help Assessment (EHA)

-For further information on local Early Help Assessment (EHA) please click on the relevant area:
+For further information on local Early Help Services and their Early Help Assessment (EHA) please click on the relevant area:

 In practice this will mean that a wider range of people with varied skills and experience will be working with families to:

 - Undertake an Early Help Assessment to identify needs;